'The X-Files' Season 11: Check Out First Mulder And Scully Selfie On Set

 Fans have been worried that The X-Files Season 11 will not be happening anytime in the future.
-Luckily, Fox has confirmed that there will be a follow-up to last year’s miniseries and the series has just started production.
+Luckily, Fox has confirmed that there will be a follow-up to last year’s miniseries, and the series has just started production.
 Gillian Anderson revealed that she has reunited with David Duchovny on the show’s new set.

 People were initially concerned about the Fox series concluding with the 2016 revival where the fate of Dana Scully and Fox Mulder was not revealed.
 After all, Gillian Anderson has been very vocal about not wanting to do another season after the miniseries.
 Nevertheless, fans believed that the American Gods star will eventually change her mind and decide that the world needs to know what happened to Mulder and Scully as well as their son William in The X-Files Season 11.